-A DUI lawyer in Cleveland is important because it is a very serious charge and there are many different situations and penalties.
+A DUI lawyer is important because it is a very serious charge and there are many different situations and penalties.
 Our firm will provide an attorney skilled in Ohio law governing DUI, who has courthouse experience in acting on behalf of drunken driving defendants.
 DUI under Ohio law is referred to as OVI (“Operating a Vehicle while Intoxicated or Impaired”).
 Under any name, a conviction or even an arrest can affect your life and profession for years.

 A DUI lawyer can be available at any time of day or night or any day of the week.

 Call (440) 471-7811 now to reach an attorney for you or on behalf of a family member or friend.

 Ohio drunken driving laws are among the toughest in the country and they have been since the early 1990s.
 This is a reason people choose to have legal representation when accused of the crime.
 The consequences you face depend on the circumstances of your DUI/OVI arrest.
 A DUI lawyer from our firm can defend clients facing any level of charges and penalties.

 - You will lose your license if you are convicted of OVI in Ohio.
 Period.
 How long your license is revoked depends upon the severity of the details of your arrest.
 You will lose it immediately if you refuse to take a sobriety test or if the breathalyzer result is higher than the legal limit of .08% blood alcohol level (BAC).
 Authorities can also take your license plates and they may seize or disable your vehicle.

 Because the DUI penalties are so serious, an experienced lawyer is important:

 - First time offenders face at least three days in jail, or a three day alcohol abuse program.
 The fine can be as much as $1075.